linode/docs/docs/guides/security/authentication/self-hosted-password-management-with-bitwarden-rs/index.md

 ## Configure Caddy as a Reverse Proxy

-External clients communicate with Caddy, which automatically manages reverse proxying websocket traffic.
-Caddy also provisions and renews TLS certificates via Let's Encrypt automatically.The caddy images come in many flavors, each designed for a specific use case.
+External clients communicate with Caddy, which manages reverse proxying websocket traffic.
+Caddy also provisions and renews TLS certificates through Let's Encrypt automatically.
+The caddy images come in many flavors, each designed for a specific use case.

 caddy:<version>

-This is the defacto image.
-If you are unsure about what your needs are, you probably want to use this one.
-It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.
+This is the de facto image.
+If you are unsure about your needs, you probably want to use this one.
+It is designed to be used both as a throw away container.
+To mount source code and start the container to start the app.
+Also, as the base to build other images using this.